The Playbook Edition

 That dynamic makes this game play very differently than Soldier Kings, even with an almost-identical rulebook (though it’s been completely re-written to reflect years of feedback and thought).
-Movement and combat works exactly the same way, as does card play – you can slap down a card at any time, inducing all sorts of world-bending chaos at the best (or worst) possible moment.
+Movement and combat works exactly the same way, as does card play – you can slap down a card (in this case, a tile) at any time, inducing all sorts of world-bending chaos at the best (or worst) possible moment.

 Fighting also took place in North America and India, but I kept Pragmatic Sanction focused on Europe and the struggle for the Holy Roman Empire’s destiny.
 The Seven Years’ War is referred to as the first true world war, because it could be won or lost (for at least some of the powers involved) outside Europe.